Operation Hat Trick (OHT) Overview

 • Dot began by giving OHT-branded hats to service members with head and brain injuries, visiting Walter Reed Hospital and VA Medical Centers to make a difference.

 • OHT first started getting traction within the collegiate space, gaining recognition – and growing support – with colleges and universities.
 The University of New Hampshire (UNH) was the first to get involved when the University of Notre Dame urged OHT to go national.
 To achieve this, Dot needed to create manufacturing, sales and distribution for the non-profit brand.
 After three providers turned OHT down, Boston-based ‘47 had the vision to take a chance.
 Operation Hat Trick became a social innovation organization and a business model was developed to address a social need.

 • Hats were all OHT had to offer for merchandise in the early days.
 In its first full year of operation, OHT sold a few hundred hats and raised $1,500 in donations.
 “I was very proud of this at the time,” said Dot Sheehan.
 100% of those proceeds were donated to the National Military Medical Center at Walter Reed for their critically wounded amputees and traumatic brain Injury patients.

 • “They promised to defend; we promise to support” is the rallying cry of Operation Hat Trick.
 OHT has lived up to this mantra.

-• OHT is an apolitical philanthropy, focused on supporting injured service members and veterans, “a cause that should transcend politics,” Dot says.
-Former Presidents George W. Bush and Bill Clinton support Operation Hat Trick.
+• OHT is an apolitical philanthropic organization focused on supporting wounded and recovering service members and veterans, “a cause that should transcend politics,” Dot says.
+Former Presidents George W. Bush and Bill Clinton have supported Operation Hat Trick.

 • Over 100 companies have partnered with OHT, including Sig Sauer, Red River Technology, Wilcox Industries, Geriatric Medical, Advocare, Texas Roadhouse and the Lids Foundation.